CALIPSO-project/SPINacc/README.md

 	* For var2 - var4, if they are missing in *_rest.nc (e.g. N and P deposition), please use the variables in *_stomate_history.nc.
 * -PFTmask: max PFT cover fractions, which are used to mask grids with extreme low PFT fractions.
 This information is usually found in the *_stomate_history.nc (VEGET_COV_MAX).
 In case that cover fractions are kept constant in time (i.e. DYNVEG=no), you can use any year of the initial short simulation for the whole domain.
 In case you have dynamic cover fractions: not supported (yet).

-* -resp: response variables, i.e. the equlibrium pools from the traditional spin-up.
-Ultimately, it should specify the conventional spinup for part of the spatial domain.
-At the moment we use simulation for the whole spatial domain.
-They are usually in the *_stomate_history.nc
+* -resp: response variables, i.e. the equlibrium pools from the traditional spin-up done over part of the spatial domain (production mode) or globally (debug mode).
+The field 'format' defines the format of the source restart file provided: "compressed" (production mode) or "global" (debug mode).
+In production mode the 'sourcefile' should specify the path to the stomate restart file obtained with compressed forcing (spinup over selected pixels), the 'targetfile' should specify the path to the stomate restart file from any (even short) global run (it will be used to fill the fields with trained/predicted data).
+In debug mode 'targetfile' can be dropped (then 'sourcefile' is used for both training and filling with predicted data).

 You can find the detailed information for each variable in the Trunk and CNP examples: DEF_Trunk/varlist.json, DEF_CNP/varlist.json
 You can create your varlist.json according to your case.